 It’s always tough at this juncture.
 As clinicians, we want clients to accept responsibility for choices made.
 Yet we also want to present some explanations (not justifications and not excuses!) for how these coping mechanisms might have come into being: What emotionally dysregulating material is present, and how does sexually compulsive behavior obliterate those intolerable feelings?

-Hoping to provide this article to the next IOP client who says “Yeah, whatever” when we’re doing the genogram lecture!
+Hoping to provide this article to the next IOP client who says “Yeah, whatever” during a genogram lecture!